finik/AuzzlePuzzle/README.md

 **Total number of combinations: 8! x 2 / 2 / 4 = 10,080**

 What about possible solutions?
 The picture above shows only one possible solution of the puzzle.
-However it immediately becomes clear that the puzzle has many possible solutions: within each pair, the two pieces can swap places.
+However, it immediately becomes clear that the puzzle has many possible solutions: within each pair, the two pieces can swap places.
 Also, the position of the pairs relative to one another can change and the puzzle would still look solved.

 All the permutations of 4 possible pairs: 4!